kpn-dsh/dsh-sdk-platform-rs/dsh_sdk/CONNECT_PROXY_VPN_LOCAL.md

 - `KAFKA_BOOTSTRAP_SERVERS` - The hostnames of the Kafka brokers

 ### Note!
 Currently only PEM formatted certificates and keys are supported.
 Make sure to convert your certificates and key to PEM format if they are not already.
+For VPN, make sure you have the latest version of the VPN repository.
+This version includes generating PEM formatted certificates and keys.

 ## Local
 You can start the [docker-compose](../docker/docker-compose.yml) file to start a local Kafka broker and Schema Registry.